-Now, what I want you to remember is at when you are trying to get a reader to adopt a whole new point of view – perhaps to widen their horizons to make room for your product and its possibilities – the best approach is two-pronged.
+Now, what I want you to remember is that when you are trying to get a reader to adopt a whole new point of view – perhaps to widen their horizons to make room for your product and its possibilities – the best approach is two-pronged.

 Don't just make your falsehood seem true.

 It's not enough to paint the pretty imagined future picture that you want them to adopt.
 That's a half-measure for half-men (and half-ladies).

 Go all the way.

 You have to also make their current reality (or perception or experience of it or whatever) seem bad, too.
 Unsafe.
 On the verge of collapse.
 At the point of failure.
 Only getting worse.
 Etc.

 You want them to be left feeling like even if they DON'T buy your thing, they can no longer stay in the position they are currently in, because you have made it feel so untenable and precarious.